Lolens/showcaser/README.md

 ### Requirements:
   - Architectury API

-Mod must be installed on client and server side
+Showcaser must be installed on client and server side

 ### Supported mods:
   - EMI